-- Demonstrate knowledge of the underlying framework of accounting concepts and principles; - Apply various accounting skills to prepare financial and/or managerial accounting summaries and reports, both manually and by using computers; - 3.
-Review and evaluate accounting reporting procedures for compliance with national and international guidelines/standards; and - 4.
-Prepare and discuss capstone summaries of accounting practices that incorporate several accounting tasks and/or areas.
+- Demonstrate of knowledge of the underlying framework of accounting concepts and principles. - Apply various accounting skills to prepare financial and or management accounting summaries and reports, both manually and by using computers. - Review and evaluate accounting reporting procedures for compliance with national and international guidelines/standards. - Prepare and discuss capstone summaries of accounting practices that incorporate several accounting tasks, and /or areas.